THE IMPORTANCE OF HYDRATION

 During a 16hr waking day, that’s under 200ml per hour.

 Tip: If you are in an open plan office, come to an agreement with the 3 others.
 Set an alarm to go off every 30mins.
 When it sounds, take it in turns to go and fill up everyone’s glass.
 If yours isn’t empty, drink whatever is left.
 That way not only will you get enough water, but you are forced to move at least once every 2hrs giving you’re a chance to stretch and give your eyes a break from your screen.

 It is so easily dismissed because it’s not the latest scientific discovery, it doesn’t have claims on the label to burn fat off at a rate hitherto unknown.
-But, it is crucial in optimizing any results you could hope to achieve with regards health, body transformation or general fitness.
+But, the role of hydration in fitness is crucial.

 So, fill up a glass and drink your way to a healthier, fitter, more vibrant you.

 And for those who have the opinion of “I don’t like water”, have a read at this article on Exercise and Nutrition You Simply Don’t Like and see if you can find your way to a solution.
 One option is to add some lemon juice to the water, which, especially in the morning, is useful for your gut health.
 Though adding it every time could cause its own issues, so don’t overdo it.